whamcloud/Online-Help/docs/Install_Guide/guide.md

-The YUM configuration file /etc/yum.conf and files located at /etc/yum.repos.d/\* must be configured so that package dependencies for Intel® Manager for Lustre\* software can be automatically installed.
+The YUM configuration file /etc/yum.conf and files located at /etc/yum.repos.d/\* must be configured so that package dependencies for Manager for Lustre\* software can be automatically installed.

 ### Identity configuration